ansys/ansys-tools-visualization-interface/README.rst

 Overview
 --------

-Visualization Interface tool is a Python API that provides an interface between PyAnsys libraries and different plotting backends.
+The Visualization Interface Tool is a Python API that provides an interface between PyAnsys libraries and different plotting backends.

-Visualization Interface tool offers these main features:
+The Visualization Interface Tol offers these main features:

 * Serves as an interface between PyAnsys and other plotting libraries (although only `PyVista <https://docs.pyvista.org/version/stable/>`_ is supported currently).